amaembo/streamex/MIGRATION.md

 This document describes StreamEx changes which may break the backwards compatibility.
 For full list of changes see [CHANGES.md](CHANGES.md).

+### 0.7.0
+Issue#194: Method `skipOrdered` is removed, which may break source and binary compatibility if in was used.
+Use simply `skip` instead.
+PR#200: Overloads added to `EntryStream.allMatch/anyMatch/noneMatch` which accept a `BiPredicate`.
+Such overloads may cause
+    source incompatibility in rare case when a method reference was used which is either bound to var-arg method or has several overloads.
+E.g. assuming `boolean allNull(Object... objects)` now `EntryStream.of(...).allMatch(Utils::allNull)` won't compile anymore.
+To work-around this issue use a lambda instead of method reference.

 ### 0.6.0

 Issue#67: Now `StreamEx.withFirst()` as well as `StreamEx.withFirst(BinaryOperator)` include `(first, first)` pair.
 If you used these operations in StreamEx 0.5.3-0.5.5, you should update the existing code: replace `.withFirst()` with `.withFirst().skip(1)`.